kokunas/deploy-gitlab-on-kubernetes-cluster-no-internet/README.md

 How to deploy Gitlab into an isolated kubernetes cluster.

-# STEPS
+## Steps
 1. Download into your laptop official docker images from internet.
 2. Export images into .tar files, and copy them into Master server.
 3. Create namespace "gitlab"
 4. Load, Tag and Push images into local docker registry.
-5. Create dirs on NFS server to store permanent data.
+5. Create directories on NFS server to store permanent data.
 6. Create and Claim persistent volumes on NFS server, then create Services and Deploy images.
 7. Access into Gitlab (register).

 ## 1. Download into your laptop official docker images from internet